 I just love the colors on these marshmallow pops.
 So spring!
 So bouncy!
 So much chocolate!
-I may have eaten one around the marshmallow because after having so much fun decorating them, they were just as fun to eat.
-In fact, we made several to share with the neighborhood friends.
+I may have eaten several because after having so much fun decorating them, they were just as fun to eat.

 - Wax Paper

-- Squeeze bottles for chocolate decorating or Piping bags and cake decorating tips
+- Sauce Bottles for writing or Piping bags and small decorating tips

-This was a very fun activity with my son to celebrate the coming of spring and got us into the Easter spirit.
-I had to laugh since after the first few pops, he got really creative and started drawing shapes and arrows on the pops.
+I had to laugh since after the first few pops, my son got really creative and started drawing shapes and arrows on the pops.
 Of course, every one of them was beautiful in this mom’s eyes.

 Looking for more Easy Spring Decorations and Edible Treats?
 Check these out:

 PS I love seeing your creations!
 Be sure to take a photo and tag #cravingcreative on Instagram!
 You can also stay in touch with me through following me on Instagram, Pinterest, and subscribing to the newsletter!